top of page

 This gives huge savings in the capital transmission cost of electricity and greatly reduces power losses.

-ECS power can be generated at Grid frequencies, 50Hz or 60Hz, eliminating the need for the expensive conversion equipment associated with wind turbines.
+Energy Conversion System power can be generated at Grid frequencies, 50Hz or 60Hz, eliminating the need for the expensive conversion equipment associated with wind turbines.

-Examples would be powering irrigation pumps, deep well pumping and desalination of brackish or sea water amongst others.
+Examples would be powering irrigation pumps, deep well pumping and desalination of brackish or seawater amongst others.

-ECS can make Nuclear Power redundant!
+The Energy Conversion System can make Nuclear Power redundant!

 Nuclear Power Station